TheLifeProject/DevSiteBouncer/readme.txt

 2. Upload the Plugin Files
 - Unzip and upload to your WordPress plugins folder, located in your WordPress install under /wp-content/plugins/
+- If you regularly sync your live DB to a testing DB, you will want to install and activate the plugin on your live server.
+That way db syncs will keep track of the saved settings on live, and will always redirect users back to the live.

 3. Activate the Plugin
 - Browse in the WordPress admin interface to the plugin activation page and activate the plugin.

+4. Configure Live Hostname
+- The plugin will add a new WordPress menu item under Tools called Development Site.
+Go there and configure the Live Hostname.

 == Changelog ==